 The main difference we noticed here is that when we go off around the different markets of Fethiye and surroundings, you usually see some of the same familiar stallholders.
 Our regular peppers stall pops up at all of the local pazar sites.
 But Çiftlik is different.
 A whole different crowd of traders here, which makes us curious as to which other markets they go to to sell their produce.
 Maybe they head out towards Dalaman or in the opposite direction to the villages off the D400…

 We were very excited to see two stalls selling bakla (broad beans).
-These are the beans you need if you want to make the real version of our alternative recipe for fava.
+These are the beans you need if you want to make the real version of our alternative recipe for fava or our broad beans with sucuk dish.
 They’re not in season at the moment and these were quite small, but at 4TL a kilo, we just had to buy some.
 Sucuk and bakla for dinner that night – perfect!

 And then there was the cheese stall.
 On local Turkish markets, cheese stalls always sell yoghurt, olives, village eggs and the stall owner is usually keen to get you to ‘try before you buy’ with the cheeses.
 This one was no different except the stall owner was extra proud of his own cheese – the one he’d personally produced.
 And it was a tasty beyaz peynir (white cheese).
 But we’d come for Izmir tulum.
 We felt a bit guilty at not buying any of the trader’s beyaz peynir, or any of the other cheeses he’d carefully sliced slithers from for us to sample…but there’s only so much cheese two people can eat.